ssghait007/blog/content/blog/lambda-in-vpc.md

 ---
-title: Use AWS lambda function in a VPC the right way.
+title: Lambda Function In A VPC The Right Way.
 description: This post discusses how to use AWS lambda function in a VPC.
 category: Cloud
 published: true